influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 * JWT with OAuth 2.0
 * HTTPS and TLS (Transport Layer Security)

-OAuth 2.0 protocol is used for managing Both of these mechanisms are described below.
+OAuth 2.0 protocol is used for managing users and organizations.
+TLS and HTTPS adds server authentication, data confidentiality, and data integrity.
+Using both of these mechanisms with Chronograf is explained below.

 ## Using JWT with OAuth 2.0 protocols